 The 2024 Citywide Transit Plan identifies Transit Level of Service (TLOS) guidelines which are intended to guide City plans and policies.
 The guidelines presented in the Transit Plan are intended for planning purposes and would not apply to transportation concurrency standards for new development.
-Ultimately, the city tracks Transit LOS based on the presence of bicycle and pedestrian facilities near transit stops.
+Ultimately, the City tracks Transit LOS based on the presence of bicycle and pedestrian facilities near transit stops.

-A Level of Service is assigned to each transit stop pair based on the existing bicycle and pedestrian facilities within a half-mile radius, as shown in Error!
-Reference source not found.
-Figure 25.
+A Level of Service is assigned to each transit stop pair based on the existing bicycle and pedestrian facilities within a half-mile radius, as shown in Figure 26.